 Nigeria: Official and widely spoken languages

 Language serves as a unifying force in a region rich with cultural heritage.
 In this vibrant part of West Africa, English holds the status of the official language, used in government, education, and media.
-It bridges communication gaps among diverse ethnic groups, fostering unity in a land of over 520 native tongues5.
+It bridges communication gaps among diverse ethnic groups, fostering unity in a land of over 520 native tongues.

 English as the Official Language

 English plays a central role in formal settings.
 It is the medium of instruction in schools and the language of national documents.
-Approximately 79 million people speak English, making this region one of the most populated Anglophone areas globally5.
+Approximately 79 million people speak English, making this region one of the most populated Anglophone areas globally.

 In urban centers, English dominates daily interactions.
 It is also a key tool for accessing global opportunities, from business to technology.
-This widespread use reflects its importance in shaping the future of the population6.
+This widespread use reflects its importance in shaping the future of the population.

 Nigerian Pidgin and Its Role as a Lingua Franca

 This lingua franca thrives in informal settings, from markets to social gatherings.
 It breaks down barriers, allowing people from different ethnic groups to connect effortlessly.
-Its influence extends to music, movies, and popular culture, making it a vital part of the region’s identity7.
+Its influence extends to music, movies, and popular culture, making it a vital part of the region’s identity.

 Language | Speakers (Millions) | Primary Use |